smartsheet/smartsheet-csharp-sdk/README.md

 ## System Requirements

-The SDK supports C# version 4.0 or later and targets .NET Framework version 4.5.2 or later or .NET Standard 2.0 or later.
+The SDK supports C# version 4.0 or later and targets .NET 6.0.
-In addition, we support any .NET language compatible with those platform versions.

 ## Installation
 The SDK can be installed by using NuGet or by compiling from source.
 These two alternatives are outlined below.